 The Cotswold Wildlife Park and Gardens exhibit mammals, birds, reptiles, amphibians and invertebrates from all around the world.
 The gardens and grounds are part of the Bradwell Grove estate.

 The manor house at Bradwell Grove dates from 1804 and many of the mature trees in the park were planted in the 19th century.
 In 1970 the owner, John Heyworth, opened the gardens to the public with 230 animals from 40 species exhibited. http://www.cotswoldwildlifepark.co.uk

 Visit Stanway House and Fountain, a Jacobean Manor House and the world’s tallest gravity-fed fountain.
 Family home of the Earl of Wemyss with water gardens and 14th-century tithe barn.
 Restored working watermill next door to the main house.
 On the Cotswold Way.
 Tues and Thurs afternoons in June, July and August.
 Groups by appointment at any time of year. www.stanwayfountain.co.uk

-Bourton-on-the-Water is a village in the Cotswolds located on the River Windrush.
-The village is known for its low bridges and traditional stone houses.
+Bourton-on-the-Water is a village in the Cotswolds located on the beautiful River Windrush.
+The village is well known for its low bridges and traditional stone houses, making it very picturesque.
 The village has many attractions as well as great places to dine out.

 Woodchester Mansion is an unfinished, Gothic revival mansion located in Woodchester Park near Nympsfield.
 It is on the site of an earlier house known as Spring Park.
 Woodchester Mansion is a Grade I listed building, built on the site of a former house called Spring Park.
 Land in the village of Woodchester is recorded in the Domesday Book, the Domesday book was completed in 1086.
 In the middle ages, the manor had many different owners including William Leigh who built the house.